cisagov/ScubaGear/docs/configuration/scubaconfigapp.md

   $SCuBAUI.error
   ```

-- **Graph connectivity fails**: Verify the `Microsoft.Graph.Authentication` module is installed and your authentication credentials has graph permissions.
-You must have these graph permissions.
+- **Graph connectivity fails**: Verify the `Microsoft.Graph.Authentication` module is installed and your authentication credentials have Graph permissions.
+You must have the following Graph permissions:

   ```
   User.Read.All